 When is a payment classed as late?

 This will of course largely depend on the specific set of circumstances at hand.
-If you have not agreed between yourselves a date for payment within the confines of the timeframes discussed above, then the law states that the payment is late 30 days after either:
+If you haven’t agreed between yourselves a date for payment within the confines of the timeframes discussed above, then the law states that the payment is late 30 days after either:

 - The client receives your invoice